 A webcomic about a gay southern college student who plays for his school’s hockey team.
 There’s also southern cuisine (most prominently pecan pie).
 Yes, it’s a mix of gay characters, hockey culture, and the aforementioned pie.
 (And yes, there’s also Black hockey players in the strip.)

-Not a single comic, but a site dedicated to carrying a variety of left-leaning political comic strips by multiple cartoonists.
+The Nib isn’t just a single recommended comic, but rather a site carrying various left-leaning political webcomics by multiple cartoonists.

 What’re your favorite comic strips?